Annual decrease in average cost per lead.

-Average cost per lead when compared with television lead-response.
+Average cost per lead compared to television lead response.

-Challenge: Cut the television advertising budget by 20%, while still generating the same volume of client lead response.
-Then redeploy the dollars back into digital/online media for wider reach, and more leads production.
+The Challenge: Cut the television advertising budget by 20%, while still generating the same volume of client lead response.
+Then, redeploy the dollars back into online media for wider reach and more lead production.

-The process was “challenging” because close scrutiny of the television productivity data showed no bad buys—only programs and times that were better buys.
+Close scrutiny of the television productivity data showed no bad buys—only programs and times that were better buys.
 Kirkpatrick Creative demands that every media buy be optimized against the data for maximum lead production from every advertising dollar invested.

-The comparative study was complied over 24 months.
+The comparative study was compiled over 24 months.
 Consistent monthly advertising was placed and compared over two comparative years.

-Data analytics indicated that approximately 20% of the television advertising budget should be cut – with the dollars to shift into digital/online advertising.
-Data showed that the television media dollars were productive but could still be more efficient producers in tandem with digital advertising.
+Data analytics indicated that approximately 20% of the television advertising budget should be cut, with the cut dollars to shift into digital/online advertising.
+Data showed that the television media dollars were productive, but could still be more efficient producers when deployed in tandem with digital advertising.

 Data tracking made the cuts for television media clear:

-- At the end of year two, the effect of the television leads generated was dramatic.
-With a 20% cut in the television budget, the law firm prospect leads actually increased by almost 39%.
+- At the end of year two, the effect of the television leads generated was dramatic: with a 20% cut in the television budget, the law firm prospect leads increased by almost 39%.
 The resultant decrease in the average cost per lead of 41% was equally dramatic.

-- The Law Firm jumped to priority, “page one” preference with the search engines for organic rankings.
+- The law firm jumped to page-one preference with search engines for organic rankings.

 Combined Multi-Media Deployment:

-- Total cost per prospect lead (CPL) decreased by over 43%.
+- The total cost per lead decreased by over 43%.